kannondata/kannondata.github.io/index.markdown

 ---
-title: Home - Data Integration and Understanding for Your Business
+title: Data Integration and Understanding for Your Business
 permalink: /
 layout: home
 ---

-# Welcome to Kannon data
+# Welcome to Kannon Data

 Kannon Data is a SaaS company that helps you integrate, analyze, and understand your data.